Updated July 6, 2023

 Python program using Tkinter Spinbox to select from a list of numbers from one to sixty incremented by one.

-In the above code, we first import the Tkinter packages and libraries and then define a window by giving it a name.
+The Tkinter packages and libraries are imported to create a window, and a name is assigned in the code above.
 In our example, we call it tk.
-In our example the values that we are trying to keep fixed must be floating-point numbers or double, hence we declare a variable and assign it to double.
-We then define the spinbox widget with from_, to values.
-In our example, we are allowing the user to select from a range of values 1.0 to 50.0 which gets incremented by 1 every time the user clicks on the upward arrowhead and the same is shown in the output snapshot above.
-The pack function is used to display the content in the window.
+In our example, the values we are trying to keep fixed must be floating-point numbers or double; hence we declare a variable and assign it to double.
+We then define the spinbox widget with from_to values.
+Users can choose a value between 1.0 and 50.0, and each time they click the upward arrowhead, the value increases by 1.
+The output snapshot above displays the updated value.
+You can use the pack function to display content in the window.

 This article has learned about the Tkinter spinbox, the syntax attributes, methods, and examples of the Tkinter spinbox.
 You can utilize various widgets provided by Tkinter to create personalized GUIs.